sgmurphy/wordpress-plugins/link-whisper/readme.txt

 15. [Premium] The URL Changer allows you to update old links to point to new URLs.

 == Changelog ==
+= 0.7.6 =
+* [COMPATIBILITY] Updating Oxygen support for 4.8.3 and above
+* [COMPATIBILITY] Scoping all included PHP libraries to prevent conflicts with other plugins
+* [ADJUSTMENT] Increasing the batch size for the initial stages of the Link Scan so they are completed faster.
+* [IMPROVEMENT] Improving the Report page's filter queries to improve loading speed.
+* [IMPROVEMENT] Improving data caching during link scans for faster scanning speeds.
+* [IMPROVEMENT] Making the suggestion and link scan data processing much more robust to prevent issues when other plugins or custom code create unexpected output.
+* [IMPROVEMENT] Improving the link stat updating that runs when a post is updated so it's faster and more effective.
+* [BUGFIX] Fixing styling bug that pop the Run Link Scan button out of alignment with the other buttons.
+* [BUGFIX] Fixing minor "class" error notice on PHP 5.6
+* [BUGFIX] Fixing "dynamic property" notices when loading suggestions.

 = 0.7.5 =
 * [BUGFIX] Fixing bug that would cause the suggestions to get stuck during loading.